 A psychology graduate with over 10 years’ experience in client services, Joyann has always been a problem solver.
 For the past 2 years, she has consulted with charities, small business and start-ups on how to use social media to solve their business problems.
 Projects ranged from streamlining ordering process, building brand awareness and growing professional networks.

 We are an active group and growing all the time.
-Currently, we have over 600 members, covering all the different disciplines that relate to WordPress.
+Currently, we have around 650 members, covering all the different disciplines that relate to WordPress.

 We aim to cater to all areas of interest and to all levels of expertise with a group that is welcoming for everyone.